-With upwards of 10,000 species of birds in the world, I wanted to find out how diverse birds are.
+With upwards of 10,000 species of birds globally, I wanted to find out how diverse birds are.
 From the smallest sparrow to the largest eagle, the diversity between species of birds is incredible.
 Find out why birds are one of the most diverse animal groups on Earth.

 Different Species and Orders

-There are roughly 10,000 species of birds in the world, with estimates of almost one thousand in North America.
+There are roughly 10,000 species of birds globally, with estimates of almost one thousand in North America.

-Birds can be found in many different habitats from tundra to deserts and almost everywhere in between.
-For a bird to live in a specific habitat, they have to be able to survive against predators and be able to find food.
+Birds can be found in many different habitats, from tundra to deserts and almost everywhere in between.
+For a bird to live in a specific habitat, they have to survive against predators and be able to find food.

-Birds live in a wide variety of habitats including tundra, forests, deserts, seawater and freshwater, rainforests, and mountainous regions.
+Birds live in various habitats, including tundra, forests, deserts, seawater and freshwater, rainforests, and mountainous regions.

-The size of a bird affects the size of their range, and this also affects their population size.
+The size of a bird affects its range size, which also affects its population size.
 Large species are usually less abundant than small species.
 If their range size is also small, then this will also affect their population size.

 The beak of a bird varies depending on the type of food that they eat.
 Birds with a less-varied diet will have a bill shaped to get to their preferred food.

-Finches have a wedge-shaped bill allowing them to crack seeds, using a nutcracker motion.
-Parrots can crack the shell of a nut using their powerful bills, before pulling out the nut with the down-curved tip.
+Finches have a wedge-shaped bill allowing them to crack seeds using a nutcracker motion.
+Parrots can crack a nut’s shell using their powerful bills before pulling out the nut with the down-curved tip.

-Some birds such as the godwit have a long up-curved bill.
+Some birds, such as the godwit, have a long up-curved bill.
 They use this to pick up aquatic prey.
-Whimbrels have a down-cured bill that they use to dig in the sand for crabs, mollusks, and fish.
+Whimbrels have a down-cured bill to dig in the sand for crabs, mollusks, and fish.

-Species of bird such as nightjars and swifts have a short bill which allows them to catch insects while in flight.
+Species of birds such as nightjars and swifts have a short bill, which allows them to catch insects while in flight.
 Orioles use their bills in a variety of ways.
-They can snatch caterpillars and other insects from trees, but also use their bill to stab fruit.
-They then open their mouth which cuts into the fruit, allowing them to drink from it.
+They can snatch caterpillars and other insects from trees but also use their bill to stab fruit.
+They then open their mouth, which cuts into the fruit, allowing them to drink from it.